 All these reasons together made it perfect to be used in construction, often being ground up into other materials such as cement.
 So now you know the why, what was asbestos used for?

-What Was Asbestos Used For In Construction?
+What Was Asbestos Used For Home Construction in the UK?

 There were many different parts of property construction that asbestos was used in.
 It was used in both commercial and residential properties in the UK.
 To see examples of exactly where asbestos was used you can read a more comprehensive breakdown here.